 The first experience of the consequences of removing the supervision of the Censor was, however, calculated to confirm the apprehensions of those who were adverse to its abolition.
-The measure was followed by the estatlishment of a Journal, which infringed the prohibitor, rules that had been substituted for the censorship, lent itself to the utterance of morbid discontent and personal resentment, assailed the conduct of private individuals, impeached the acts of public functionaries, spread acrimonious dissensions through society, and defied, while i; affected to deprecate, the displeasure of the Government,2 Repeated intimations of that displeasure were communicated to the Editor through the usual official channels, and he was warned on more than one occasion that, unless he conformed to the regulations established for the guidance of the press, his licence to remain in India would be revoked, and he would be required to proceed to England A probable consciousness of the incongruity of so severe a punishment with the eulogium which he had pronounced upon the expression of public opinion, as well as
+The measure was followed by the estatlishment of a Journal,' which infringed the prohibitory rules that had been substituted for the censorship, lent itself to the utterance of morbid discontent and personal resentment, assailed the conduct of private individuals, impeached the acts of public functionaries, spread acrimonious dissensions through society, and defied, while i; affected to deprecate, the displeasure of the Government,2 Repeated intimations of that displeasure were communi. cated to the Editor through the usual official channels, and he was warned on more than one occasion that, unless he conformed to the regulations established for the guidance of the press, his licence to remain in India would be revoked, and he would be required to proceed to England A probable consciousness of the incongruity of so severe a punishment with the eulogium which he had pronounced upon the expression of public opinion, as well as

-The Calcutta Journal, of which the Proprietor and Editor was Mr. J. S. Buckingham, a gentieman permitted to reside in Calcutta by special
+&lt;sup>1 The Calcutta Journal, of which the Proprietor and Editor was Mr. J. S. Buckingham, a gentleman permitted to reside in Calcutta by special licence.

-&lt;sup>2 Letter from the Chief Secretary to the Government of Bengal to Mr. Buckingham, 17th May, 1821, cited in the Statement of Facts, printed in Calcutta.
+&lt;sup>4 Leiter from the Chief Secretary to the Government of Bengal to Mr. Buckingham, 17th May, 1821, cited in the Statement of Fucts, printed in Calcuta.

-BOOK II. the genuine kindness of his nature, rendered the Governor-CHAP.
-XII.
-General reluctant to inflict the penalty that had been threatened, and he left India without having carried his menaces into effect.
-A more consistent course was followed by the Although, however checked in firmness of his successor. the abuse of its nascent liberty, the press of Calcutta was liberated from the risk of needless and vexatious interference, and became, both in the English and native languages, a useful instrument in the dissemination of knowledge.1
+BOOK II. the genuine kindness of his nature, rendered the Governorened, and he left India without having carried his menaces into effect.
+A more consistent course was followed by the firmness of his successor.
+Although, however checked in the abuse of its nascent liberty, the press of Calcutta was liberated from the risk of needless and vexatious interference, and became, both in the English and native languages, a useful instrument in the dissemination of knowledge.